Living in Whitby

 Is Whitby a good place to live?

-What schools are in Whitby?
+What are the schools in Whitby like?

-What is the transport like in Whitby?
+What is the average house price in Whitby?

 Where does this data come from?